AlexsLemonade/scpca-downstream-analyses/README.md

 You can also modify the config file parameters at the command line, rather than manually as recommended in step 4.
 See our [command line options](./additional-docs/command-line-options.md) documentation for more information.

+**Note:** For Data Lab staff members working on development, new changes should be merged through a pull request to the `development` branch.
+Changes will be pushed to the `main` branch once changes are ready for a new release (per the [release checklist document](.github/ISSUE_TEMPLATE/release-checklist.md)).

 ## 6. Expected output